 The answer: it depends.

-The amount of time it takes for hydrocortisone cream to work will vary according to the individual, the strength of the medication, and the severity of their condition.
+The amount of time it takes for hydrocortisone cream to work will vary according to the individual.
+The strength of the medication and the severity of the condition also play a role.

 Hydrocortisone cream comes in various strengths.
 Over-the-counter options are typically lower in strength (0.5% or 1%), while prescription options can be as high as 4%.
 The stronger the cream, the faster it is likely to work; but it will also come with a greater risk of side effects.

 For most people, hydrocortisone cream can begin working within a day of application, no matter the strength.
 But starting to work, and actually seeing and feeling results are two different things.
 The majority of people start seeing significant improvement within one to two weeks.
 If you're not seeing improvements in that time period, most likely that particular cream won't be effective.